Synthetixio/SIPs/SIPS/sip-keeper-system.md

 ## Configurable Values (Via SCCP)

 Each action that a keeper could perform will have a configurable amount of USD value / SNX / token rewards that are paid to cover gas costs and running a keeper system.

+- `KeeperRewardFee`: USD value for the
+- `MaxGasPrice`: A max gas price parameter that caps the highest fast gas price possible (overrides Chainlink fast gas price) in extreme scenarios / issues with the oracle.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).